Get your name change decree

 • If you didn't have a hearing

 If there was no hearing because no one objected to your request, go to the clerk’s office and ask to get your Decree.
-If you didn’t turn it in at the beginning of your case, you will need the Decree Changing Name Form (form NC-130) now (fill out the boxes at the top and Item 3).
+If you didn’t turn it in at the beginning of your case, you will need the Decree Changing Name (form NC-130) (link opens in a new tab) now.
+Fill out the boxes at the top and Item 3.

 • Get certified copy of your Decree from court clerk